 To maintain active graduate status and thus be eligible to graduate, students must register for at least one credit each academic year.
 Students who allow their active status to lapse, or who have surpassed the time allowed for a program, must petition the Graduate School for a reinstatement and/or an extension.
 For reinstatement approval, the student must pay the tuition for each of the single credit hours on which they lapsed in prior terms.
-Students wishing to use university facilities (library, gym) must register for a minimum of one credit hour per term.
 Students who allow their active status to lapse for three years must reapply to the program (no reinstatement will be allowed).
-For help with reinstatement or extension requests, please contact the Director of Graduate Studies.
+For help with reinstatement or extension requests, please contact the Director of Graduate Studies and Graduate Coordinator.